Check if a change affects your JSA

 Changes to your immigration status

-If you’re an EEA national and lose your ‘right to reside’ you won’t be entitled to income-based JSA anymore.
+If you’re from the EU, Norway, Switzerland, Iceland or Liechtenstein and lose your ‘right to reside’ you won't be able to get income-based JSA.

 Writing to the DWP